hucheng-IIE/PECF/README.md

 ## 4.Generalization Tests
 We conducted generalization test on the Egypt dataset using three target event types: **protest, appeal, and yield**, and evaluated the performance using the Balanced Accuracy (BACC) metric.
 The baseline methods included Glean, which performed best on event prediction tasks in the Egypt dataset, and a state-of-the-art (SOTA) method based on causal inference for event prediction.

-The experimental results, depicted in the following figure, show that PECF outperformed the other methods, **demonstrating that leveraging counterfactual outcomes can capture the intrinsic relationships between events and enhance model generalization.**
+The experimental results, depicted in the following figure, show that PECF outperformed the other methods, **demonstrating that leveraging counterfactual outcomes can be used to capture the general patterns between data and improve the generalization of the model..**

 <body>
     <div style="display:flex; justify-content:center; flex-wrap:wrap;">
         <div align=center>